Hampden Park: Recent history

 With their lease on Hampden due to expire in 2020, the SFA canvassed opinion from its member clubs about where Scotland games should be played.
 In September 2018, the SFA announced an agreement to purchase Hampden from Queen's Park.
 As part of the deal, Lesser Hampden was redeveloped and became the home stadium for Queen's Park.
 As of August 2020, the SFA had taken ownership of Hampden and a new facility was under construction at Lesser Hampden.
+Architects drew up plans in 2020 for a major redevelopment of Hampden, but this was contingent on a 2030 World Cup bid that did not materialise.

 Queen's Park played their last match at Hampden on 20 March 2021, as their lease expired at the end of that month.
-Queen's Park are due to move back into Hampden for the 2023-24 season, having agreed a deal with the SFA to rent the stadium while allowing the Scotland national teams to use Lesser Hampden as a training pitch.
+Queen's Park temporarily moved back into Hampden for the 2023-24 season, having agreed a deal with the SFA to rent the stadium while allowing the Scotland national teams to use Lesser Hampden as a training pitch.
+In August 2024, Rangers played four home matches at Hampden (including a UEFA Champions League qualifier), due to delays with a construction project at Ibrox.

+The SFA registered its interest in hosting a European club final at Hampden in either 2026 or 2027, but was unsuccessful.
+Naming rights were sold for the first time in December 2025, with the stadium becoming officially known as Barclays Hampden.

+Tournament matches

 UEFA Euro 2020

 In September 2014, Hampden was one of 13 venues chosen to host matches in the UEFA Euro 2020 tournament.
 It held three group games and one round of sixteen match, with attendances restricted to 25% of its capacity due to the COVID-19 pandemic.